vidyaraut/TDDRepo/README.md

 Above command will install mocha globally to your npm environment.

 ##Starting with mocha##
 When you work on TDD(Test Driven Development), You need to take care of your project structure.
 Where you will put your test cases on all.
-I basically create a test folder where i put all test cases.
+I have basically created a test folder where i put all test cases.
 ```bash
 $ mkdir test
 ```